Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 If this argument is not provided, the default value of `NONE` will be used.

+## Resource Requirements

+Resource requirements are specified using the CWL `ResourceRequirement` class.
+Each subworkflow contains specific requests for RAM, disk space, and number of threads.
+These values are set for average-sized RNA Sequencing input files for alignment against the human reference genome.
+If the default values are not sufficient, please modify the `ResourceRequirement` values in the subworkflow CWL files.

 ## Workflow Outputs

 The following output files are uploaded to Synapse during workflow execution: